Local bi-Lipschitz classification of semialgebraic surfaces: INTRODUCTION

-I) The first part presented in the section \ref{Bi-Lipschitz_Invariants} provides some bi-Lipschitz invariants of the double point sets and of the real links for $\mathcal{A}$-finitely determined map germs $f: (\K^n,0) \to (\K^p, 0)$ for the general case $n \leq p$ and for the case $2n-1 \leq p$.
-In Theorem \ref{necessarycondition} we show that the necessary conditions for Conjecture \ref{conjecture} are verified in the real case when $2n-1\leq p.$
+I) The first part presented in the section \ref{Bi-Lipschitz_Invariants} provides some bi-Lipschitz invariants, for both cases $\K = \R$ and $\K = \C$, of the double point sets and of the real links for the general case $n \leq p$ and for the case $p \geq 2n-1$ (Proposition \ref{invdoublepoints}).
+In particular, in the real case, we show that if $f$ and $g$ are bi-Lipschitz equivalent, then the links $link(f)$ and $link(g)$ and the images of the double point sets $f(D(f))$ and $g(D(g))$ are bi-Lipschitz equivalent (Theorem \ref{necessarycondition}).

+II) In the second part, presented in the section \ref{Bi-Lipschitz_classification}, we show that, in general, for a finitely determined map germ $f : (\R^2,0) \to (\R^3,0),$ a complete set of invariants for the bi-Lipschitz classification of $X_f$ with respect to the inner metric (see Definition \ref{def4.1}) is given by the link of $f$, the image of the double point set of $f$ and the polar curve of a generic projection into the plane.